 I can’t wait to make some changes now but I always have my eye on an extension one day.
-When it comes to extending it I’d love to make it big enough for a dining room table (and the chairs!) and some big comfy seating like a whole reading nook with a book shelf – I’ve been having a look at choosing the right conservatory glass on the TuffX website and have created my dream floor plans so watch this space, but for the time being, I wanted to add a few little touches that will add a touch of comfort to our space right now……
+When it comes to extending it I’d love to make it big enough for a dining room table (and the chairs!) and some big comfy seating like a whole reading nook with a bookshelf – but right now, a girl can only dream!
+I need to make use of the space we have.

-Conservatories are PERFECT for plants, it’s like having a greenhouse attached to the house, although choosing the right ones to survive the extreme warm and cold temperatures can be important too.
+Conservatories or orangeries are PERFECT for plants, it’s like having a greenhouse attached to the house, although choosing the right ones to survive the extremely warm and cold temperatures can be important too.
 I want to fill our conservatory with plants, especially some succulents, cacti and I finally need a place to hang the macrame plant hanger that took me weeks to create!

 USE THE SPACE WISELY

 At the moment the space looks like a utility room, so it needs some personal items to inject some personality into the room!
-I’d love to buy some gorgeous candles and ornaments to really enhance the relaxing atmosphere and make the most of the space.
+As we are seperated from friends and family during lockdown I’d love to add some treasured photos and items from my memory box, like framed ticket stubs or event posters.
+I’d also love to buy some gorgeous candles and ornaments to really enhance the relaxing atmosphere and make the most of the space as a calming chill-out zone.

 One rule for our new conservatory is – strictly no children’s toys!